How to choose an enterprise email service provider (ESP) that you’ll love

 - Integrations with e-commerce platforms

-- Testing & optimization capabilities with triggered messages and workflows
+- Testing and optimization capabilities with triggered messages and workflows

 Technology has evolved rapidly in the last decade, so you shouldn’t have to use an interface that looks like it’s from the 1900s.
 Usability is an increasingly important factor with non-technical marketers.
 The less friction your team encounters, the faster they can do their work and the more creative they can be.